 Problem solving is at the heart of the NRICH site.
 All the problems give learners opportunities to learn, develop or use mathematical concepts and skills.
 Read here for more information.

 Can you cross each of the seven bridges that join the north and south of the river to the two islands, once and once only, without retracing your steps?

-to think deeply about the context and extend their ability to. . . .
+This article for teachers discusses examples of problems in which there is no obvious method but in which children can be encouraged to think deeply about the context and extend their ability to. . . .

 Can you fit the tangram pieces into the outlines of the workmen?

-Can you fit the tangram pieces into the outlines of Mai Ling and Chi Wing?
+Can you fit the tangram pieces into the outline of these convex shapes?

-Can you fit the tangram pieces into the outlines of the watering can and man in a boat?
+Can you fit the tangram pieces into the outline of this junk?

 Can you fit the tangram pieces into the outlines of the candle and sundial?